jhnns/JSONPoo/README.md

 };
 ```

+## Symbol

-*Please note, that the 💩-symbol is currently not allowed to be used in JavaScript-code.
+Please note, that the 💩-symbol is currently not allowed to be used in JavaScript-code.
 Therefore you have to escape it with brackets.
-A proposal for standardization is on the way.*
+A proposal for standardization is on the way.

+The unicode+hex notation is: `U+1F4A9`.
+Until every keyboard has a 💩-symbol you may copy it from [here](http://unicodepooforyou.com/).